mikeymonster/google-directions/README.md

 - look at bus vs train - do I need to call twice?
 - Is it ok to take the time now, or do we need the more expensive "start time" option?

+Directions API has a parameter to get just train and bus directions `transit_mode=train|bus